 Canadian Imperial Bank of Commerce (CM.TO) and National Bank of Canada (NA.TO) will kick off bank earnings when they report on Thursday.
 The pair should show single-digit growth, according to Thomson Reuters I/B/E/S.

 TD, Canada’s No. 2 bank, could stand out from the pack if it does as expected and raises its dividend this quarter.

 National Bank became the first Canadian bank to resume dividend increases after the financial crisis when it lifted its payout last quarter, but TD would be the first in the top five to do so.

 “It’s a signal from the bank management that they are confident that this is sustainable growth,” said Gavin Graham, president of Graham Investment Strategy in Toronto.

-TD Chief Executive Ed Clark has said the bank would provide guidance on its dividend plans this quarter, which most have taken to mean he’ll raise the payout.
+TD Chief Executive Ed Clark has said the bank would provide guidance on its dividend plans this quarter, which most have taken to mean he will raise the payout.

 Doing so would likely put some pressure on TD’s stock.

 Barclays Capital analyst John Aiken says the stocks — which have outperformed the market so far this year — could get a further boost from the results, as he sees capital markets revenue beating current expectations.